winglang/playground/apps/tour/src/tutorials/inflight/02-tutorial.md

 Now switch to the Simulator tab and click on the cloud.Bucket.
 You should see the file "hello.txt" there (in the right hand side panel).

-Note that although are code uploads a file to a bucket, this is still preflight code that runs only once at compile time.
+Note that although our code uploads a file to a bucket, this is still preflight code that runs only once at compile time.
 So the file is pre-populated in the bucket during deployment, not when the app is running.

 Click ***Next*** to learn about inflight code.